gluster/redant/support/mixin.md

 ## Adding a new support or ops module.

-The following is a sample template for adding a support or ops module inside redant_libs.
+The following is a sample template for adding a support or ops module.

 ```
 # Required imports